ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

   specified in the document defining the entity domain type.
 When an entity domain type allows combinations with defining resources, this must be indicated and the conditions fully specified in the document.
-  The defining information resource for an entity domain type is the one
+  The defining information resource for a resource-specific entity domain is the one
   that:
   * has an entry in the IRD,
   * defines these entities,